Collision Model HS1¶

 still be quite different.
 For example, HS1 model supports a

-variable mean-free-path (unlike dahl_drag.prg
+variable mean-free-path (unlike dahl_drag.prg), and this affects

 the frequency of collisions, especially as speeds change.
 Models